sjg20/u-boot-concept/doc/develop/bootflow.rst

 Bootdevice
 ----------

 How does U-Boot find the bootflow files?
-That is the job of bootdevices.
+That is the job of bootdevs.
-A bootdevice is simply a device that locates bootflow files.
-For example, an MMC bootdevice for distro boot would simply scan through the partitions on the MMC to find valid filesystems, then search each filesystem for a file called `extlinux/extlinux.conf`.
+A bootdev is simply a device that locates bootflow files.
+For example, an MMC bootdev for distro boot would simply scan through the partitions on the MMC to find valid filesystems, then search each filesystem for a file called `extlinux/extlinux.conf`.
 Each of those files constitutes a bootflow, so the MMC device may produce multiple bootflows.
-Of course that is under control of the bootdevice.
+Of course that is under control of the bootdev.

 Boot process